-You may well already be familiar with Cucumber, Selenium and Xray.
+If you have any experience with QA and software testing, you may well already be familiar with Cucumber, Selenium and Xray.
 But just in case you aren’t, let’s kick things off with some very concise definitions before we move onto a case study on how we applied these technologies and approaches in setting up a test automation system for our partner:

 Selenium Webdriver is a browser automation tool primarily used for test automation of web-based applications.
 It can also be used to automate web-based administration tasks.

 Xray for Jira is a Test Management app native to the project tracking software.
 It is designed to manage the entirety of the testing cycle from test planning to design, execution and test reporting.
 It uses a special type of Jira issue so any professional used to using the software will quickly feel at ease with the system.

 When does IT Outsourcing work?

 (And when doesn’t it?)

 What should an organisation achieve when setting up a QA testing process that involves test automation?
 The following case study illustrates a real-life example of how K&C QA consultants set up a test automation process based on Cucumber, Selenium and Jira Xray.

 Agile testing, preferably automated where possible, is the core of any quality assurance (QA) methodology.
 Our partner is a prominent European e-commerce consumer electronics retailer.
 Their goal was to ensure and improve the quality of their development process and its results.